UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Learning how to develop and test interactively microcontroller projects

-Key indications for saving study time and learning these materials correctly: Step-by-step tactical approach for developing and testing the project: Read one input at a time and run to check that the voltage value is correctly digitalised as a valid digital value in RAM memory.
-Write one output at a time and run to check that your code is correct to light LED connected at output pins.
-Solve the truth table algorithm and run.
+Key indications for saving study time and learning these materials correctly: Step-by-step tactical approach for developing and testing the project: Read one input at a time and run simulations to watch that the voltage value is correctly digitalised as a valid value in RAM memory.
+In the same fashion, write one output at a time and run to check that your code is correct to light a LED connected at the assigned output pin.
+Solve the truth table algorithm and run t watch RAM variables.

 The three functions are totally independent and the order in which they are coded is not important.
-Or alternatively, the development and testing of the three functions can be assignment to three students working in the same group.
+Or alternatively, the development and testing of the three functions can be assigned to three students working in the same cooperative group.

 Reading inputs